-Sometimes when researching stories for the Weekly Round Up, I come across an interesting local story that looks deeper at a topic.
-These stories are helpful in giving you a fuller picture of what’s going on in town and in the world in general.
+Sometimes when researching news for the Weekly Round Up, I come across an interesting local story that looks deeper at a topic.
+These stories are helpful in giving a fuller picture of what’s going on in town and in the world in general.
 Here are a few I particularly liked.
 (Hitting all the hot button issues in this one.)
 Enjoy.